cloudy-sfu/GUI-for-paddlepaddle-OCR/README.md

 All used packages are listed in `requirements.txt`.

 Specifically, the files in `inference_models` are provided by `paddlepaddle`.
-See the license of them at https://github.com/PaddlePaddle/PaddleOCR before to copy, share, redistribute, modify them.
+See the license at https://github.com/PaddlePaddle/PaddleOCR before to copy, share, redistribute, modify them.